Hammond, Kansas Grain Silos courtesy of Google Maps.

 Hammond, Kansas, an extinct town in Osage Township of Bourbon County, was named for a pioneer family.

-The population reached 100 once, with several thriving businesses, including two mercantile stores and a cheese factory.
-A blacksmith shop was an early-day necessity, and the first one in Hammond was the Jerry Baker Shop, later run by J.W.
+The population reached 100 at one time, with several thriving businesses, including two mercantile stores and a cheese factory.
+A blacksmith shop was an early-day necessity, and the first one in Hammond was Jerry Baker’s Shop, later run by J.W.
 Johnson.
 Mrs. Johnson had the switchboard for all surrounding rural telephones in her home.

-The Methodist Church was built on land donated by William McIntosh and dedicated in 1884, and the local school was built at about the same time.
+The Methodist Church, built on land donated by William McIntosh and dedicated in 1884, and the local school were built about the same time.

 In 1910, the town had a population of about 30.
 Unfortunately, on May 19, 1919, much of Hammond was destroyed by fire.